jgarrow/MMM-Daily-Pokemon/README.md

-# MMM-Daily-Pokemon
+# mmm-daily-pokemon

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-MMM-Daily-Pokemon provides a unique Pokemon each day, as well as information about that Pokemon.
+mmm-daily-pokemon provides a unique Pokemon each day, as well as information about that Pokemon.

 Built Using [PokeAPI](https://pokeapi.co/)